► Your guide to electric BMWs

 ► Current models and future ones

 BMW’s electrification plans have altered frequently over the last decade, and the degree of urgency has varied wildly, between pioneering and glacial.

 The i3 city car and i8 sports car were way ahead of their time when both arrived in 2013 but they were, and continue to be, hugely costly for Munich to develop and sell.
 What’s followed has been a series of plug-in hybrids and little else.

-But the brand has big plans ahead, aiming to get 25 electrified vehicles on the road by 2023.
+But the brand has big plans ahead, aiming to get 25 electrified vehicles on the road by 2023 and there’s even a fully electric iM2 on the way.
 That might sound like a big target but be careful – electrified does not necessarily mean emissions-free.

 In this handy guide, we talk you through all the different electric BMWs – explaining today’s range and revealing which battery-powered models are waiting in the wings.
 Keep scrolling for everything we know so far on BMW electric.